RaoHammas/ModernStartMenu/README.md

 -All installed apps are automatically added in start menu.
 -You can add manually an application by choosing it.
 -You can add apps in favorites.
--Google search anything with the poer of WebView2 (Edge Chromium)
+-Google search anything with the power of WebView2 (Edge Chromium)
 -Super fast

 **Currently work is being done on this app so it's not 100% completed.**